Whether you realize it or not, it omnichannel marketing is all around you.

 Now that you understand what omnichannel marketing is, let’s look at some examples.
 Here are two examples of omnichannel marketing done right and one common example of how companies miss the mark.

-Accurate inventory - Maintaining accurate inventory numbers has a substantial impact on your customer's experience.
+Maintaining accurate inventory numbers has a substantial impact on your customer's experience.
 This is especially true when you need to maintain accuracy across devices, including mobile, online, and in-store purchases.

 City Furniture, a retail chain in Florida with 28 showrooms, found customer experience success by utilizing warehouse management software.
 By simplifying its inventory management process with HighJump WMS, it was able to reach over 99 percent inventory accuracy.